lmenou/nvim-fullwine/README.md

 ## Configuration

 ### Tree-Sitter support
-The colorscheme support native-LSP and tree-sitter by default.
+The colorscheme support native-LSP and is supported by tree-sitter by default.

 If you did not installed tree-sitter, simply set the global value `fullwine_treesitter_support` to 0.